milanofthe/pathsim/docs/source/examples/linear_feedback.rst

 Linear Feedback System
 ----------------------

 Here's a simple example of a linear feedback system, simulated with `PathSim`.

-You can also find this example in the `GitHub repository <https://github.com/milanofthe/pathsim/blob/master/examples/example_feedback.py>`_.
+You can also find this example as a single file in the `GitHub repository <https://github.com/milanofthe/pathsim/blob/master/examples/example_feedback.py>`_.

 .. image:: figures/linear_feedback_blockdiagram.png
    :width: 700